2202Hannah/final-project-be-ebay/README.md

 We are hosting the app on Heroku here: https://nc-ebay-api.herokuapp.com/api

+The front end repository can be found here: https://github.com/robcarter123/react-final-project The machine learning model repository can be found here: https://github.com/teyahbd/py-keyword-api

 ## How to setup and use the project:

 ### To clone the repository: